 - First, walk from your house to the vertical angle. (park)

 - Then travel to the closest alternate interior angle, you will have to cross over the Transverse Trolley Line. (supermarket)

-Map it Out and Navigate: Parallel Lines cut by a Transversal Activity
+Map it Out and Navigate: Parallel Lines Cut by a Transversal Activity

-Remind the students where to find the parallel lines cut by a transversal angle pairs and terms.
+Remind the students where to find the parallel lines cut by transversal angle pairs and terms.
 These could be displayed at the front of the room or copied and provided at their seats.

 Check that each group has the Post Office on the correct angle and periodically walk around to help them fill out their maps.
 Locations and instructions are listed on the Parallel Lines Cut by a Transversal worksheet.

 When a group thinks they are finished and ready to be checked, you can give them the answer sheet (worksheet p.
-6) or check their map and give them the green light to move onto the navigation step.
+6) or check their map and give them the green light to move on to the navigation step.

 Again, walk around and help the groups.
 Have the groups write down the directions as well as say them out loud.
-Some students may feel tempted to point to the places on the map, if this is the case or if you want to create a real life challenge, you could have the students provide step by step directions by ONLY writing, and no speaking!
+Some students may feel tempted to point to the places on the map, if this is the case or if you want to create a real life challenge, you could have the students provide step-by-step directions by ONLY writing, and no speaking!
 Or the students can sit back to back, and look only at the map in front of them.
 The student giving the directions must clearly say angle pairs and terms while the other student tries to trace the path on his/her map.